 - 1. Inform the person who is blind that you are approaching stairs, their approximate number, and direction (up/down). - 2.
-Approach stairs squarely whenever possible. l not l . - 3.
+Approach stairs squarely whenever possible.
+I not \ . - 3.
 Pause slightly.
 Assist person in locating handrail if necessary.
 Allow time for the person to find the first step.